Hack #1: Talk to your professor

 Hack #6: Tap into school resources

 Another great resource is to talk to your Legal Writing Professor about resources that he or she would recommend.
-Some textbooks also have a code inside the front cover that provides a code to access online resources.
+Some textbooks also have a code inside the front cover that provides access to online resources.
 This can be a nice tool as you are developing your civil procedure outlines.

 Hack #7: Revisit BARBRI Law Preview